 Additionally, there may be higher margin requirements and margin interest associated with the located stock to risk factors like extreme volatility.
 It’s very important for traders to stay abreast of the maintenance margins and short interest rates on stock locates as they can change intraday.

 Short Squeezes and Margin Calls

 If you fall under the maintenance margin, it can trigger an intraday margin call.
 Your broker may initiate forced liquidation to bring the account back under the maintenance margin levels.

 The process of forced liquidation, where short positions are automatically covered, can further spike buying activity to sharply spike share prices even higher fueling a short squeeze.
 A short squeeze triggers a frenzy of buying as desperate short sellers frantically try to control losses by covering their positions.
 To further induce panic, the availability of short inventory shrinks or evaporates thereby trapping short sellers with no ability to scale or average their positions.

-HTB stocks are often the most susceptible to short squeezes, therefore caution and prudent decision making is critical.
+Stocks that require locates are often the most susceptible to short squeezes, therefore caution and prudent decision making is critical.

 What if I Can’t Find Shares to Borrow at All?

 The availability of hard-to-borrow shares largely relies on market conditions and your broker’s clearing firm.
 Not all clearing firms are equal nor do they accommodate all participants in the markets.

 Mainstream online brokers may self-clear and decide to keep short inventory limited due to their broader risk averse customer base.